HomeHow Litigation Costs Behave > Why cost outcomes can arise without error

 Accumulation over time

-While each decision is local, the effects accumulate.
+While each decision is local, their effects accumulate.

 Work completed at one stage creates a base for further work.

-Costs are not determined at a single point.
+Costs do not arise at a single point.

 They develop through the interaction of successive steps.

-At no stage is the full accumulation visible.
+At no stage is the full interaction visible.

-Cost visibility is often tied to completed work rather than future trajectory.
+Visibility is often tied to work already performed, rather than the trajectory ahead.

-Estimates may be framed by reference to known tasks rather than all potential developments.
+Estimates may reflect known tasks, but not all potential developments.

 Information and timing